Physics-50/Module-2/docs/week1.md

 You can download [a single zip file of all the videos for this module.](https://drive.google.com/file/d/18jI8qFw_sgsLIaM1595JGgZ9DL437Rkt/view?usp=sharing){:target="_blank"} This zip file is quite large (1.7 Gb).
 If you'd prefer to selectively download the video files for this week (for the 3.5 mm diameter sphere), you can [download the individual video files here instead](module2data){:target="_blank"}.

-The spheres themselves were massed on a digital scale with resolution 0.0001 \&nbsp; g.
+The spheres themselves were massed on a digital scale with resolution 0.0001 g.
 Ten different spheres of the same nominal diameter were each massed once.
 We will come back to the issue of mass variation in Week 3, but for now the table below lists the average measured mass for each nominal sphere size.

-The sphere diameters were measured repeatedly with digital calipers (resolution 0.01mm).
-For almost all sphere sizes, measurements of ten spheres gave identical results; for one sphere size, results were evenly split between two values different by 0.01mm, so the table below assigns a diameter value halfway between the two.
+The sphere diameters were measured repeatedly with digital calipers (resolution 0.01 mm).
+For almost all sphere sizes, measurements of ten spheres gave identical results; for one sphere size, results were evenly split between two values different by 0.01 mm, so the table below assigns a diameter value halfway between the two.

 #### Sphere Sizes and Masses